suraj-sloth/suraj-sloth.github.io/content/_index.md

 +++
 title = "🌞 🦥 sloth's home"
 +++
 Hello I am Suraj.
-I am a Bachelor of Technology graduate with majors in Information Technology.
-I love to explore many things from tech, design, product to running.
-Currently I work as an engineer in one of the SRE teams in my organization.
-I have been part of open source programs like GSoC and SoK.I used to contribute to KDE Community(<a href="https://kde.org">kde.org</a>).
-Have a look at my blogs related to all my experiences.
-The blog was previously managed using Jekyll.
+I'm a B.Tech graduate in Information Technology with a curious mind that roams freely across tech, design, product, health, and finance.
+I enjoy diving deep into non-fiction books, mostly around economics, finance, spirituality, and emerging technologies, anything that helps me connect the dots across disciplines.

+Professionally, I’ve worn multiple hats across SRE and SDE teams, working in fintech, decentralized finance, and traditional financial systems.
+Along the way, I’ve contributed to the open-source world through programs like Google Summer of Code (GSoC) and Season of KDE (SoK), where I got to build, break, and learn in public.

+I document my learnings, experiments, and experiences on my blog previously powered by Jekyll, where I reflect on everything from systems and code to books and beyond.

 <center>
 <img src="https://cdn.pixabay.com/photo/2019/05/13/18/46/sloth-4200640_960_720.jpg" height="200em" width="auto">